Sadie Holloway is a workshop facilitator who teaches interpersonal communication skills to help people strengthen their relationships.

 Valentine's Day is the year's most celebrated day for couples to express love and affection for one another.
 Here are some tips for how to please your significant other on this romantic holiday.

-Keep in mind that if you have any special requests for serving staff such as serving diamond earrings on top of a pink-frosted cupcake, make your arrangements ahead of time.
+Keep in mind that if you have any special requests for serving staff (such as serving diamond earrings on top of a pink-frosted cupcake), you must make your arrangements ahead of time.
 But be considerate of the restaurant staff too.
-You are probably not the only one making a special request so keep your plans clean and simple with easy-to-follow instructions.
+You are probably not the only one making a special request, so keep your plans clean and simple with easy-to-follow instructions.

 If you want to stay in and make dinner for your Valentine, dress your dining table up with your best dishes and linens.
-Make an evening spent at home a special occasion: get dressed up, tidy around the house, make your home sparkle with candles and soft lighting.
+Make an evening spent at home a special occasion: get dressed up, tidy around the house, and make your home sparkle with candles and soft lighting.

 When planning your dinner at home, keep the menu light and simple.
 There’s nothing romantic about eating a big heavy meal and then feeling stuffed and bloated for the rest of the night.
 And while you may want to impress your date by cooking a fancy, elaborate meal, unless you can do so without getting stressed out and losing your cool when you burn something, plan a simple but delicious menu that won't turn you into a frazzled, foul-mouthed chef banging around in the kitchen.

 Instead of giving your Valentine a generic Valentine’s Day card from the drug store, write a love letter instead.
-Or make your own card with a hand-drawn cartoon of the two of you on an romantic date or doing whatever it is that the two of you love doing together.
+Or make your own card with a hand-drawn cartoon of the two of you on a romantic date or doing whatever it is that the two of you love doing together.

-Freesia, gerberas, tulips, carnations and lilies can be arranged nicely in a custom-made bouquet from your local flower shop.
+Freesia, gerberas, tulips, carnations, and lilies can be arranged nicely in a custom-made bouquet from your local flower shop.
 And keep in mind, if you want to give her an original and truly one-of-a-kind bouquet, skip the traditional reds and pinks and choose an arrangement in her favorite color.
 Maybe she would prefer a minty green and white bouquet or a cluster of bright orange and coral-colored flowers.

 When you complain about the little things that you have no control over, you take your loving attention away from the person you should be paying attention to: your date.
 Don't let the bad driver who cut you off ruin your night.
 Be grateful for the time you get to spend with the one you love.

-Keep your eyes on the one you love!
 No matter where you take your sweetheart, whether you go out on the town or stay in for dinner, turn off your phone.
 You have 364 other days of the year to keep your eyes and fingers stuck to your phone.
 On Valentine’s Day, show the one you love how much you care about her by giving her your undivided attention.

 © 2017 Sadie Holloway